techstop/techstop/content/post/bash-script-colors.md

 draft: false
 type: post
 url: /bash-script-colors/
-description: "Using colors in bash scripts are a great way to make your scripts look good.
+description: "Using colors in bash scripts is a great way to make your scripts look good.
 Follow this tutorial to learn how to use ansi color codes in your bash scripts."
 categories:
 - linux
 tags: